BeeyondCereal

 Instructions

-• In a medium sized pot over medium heat, mix together the corn, cream, milk, salt, sugar, and cayenne pepper.
+• Heat base.
+In a medium saucepan over medium heat, combine the corn, heavy whipping cream, milk, salt, granulated sugar, and cayenne pepper.
+Stir occasionally until the mixture begins to simmer.

-• In a small bowl combine the melted butter and flour to become a slurry.
-Whisk it into the pot until well blended.
+• Make slurry.
+In a small bowl, whisk together the melted butter and all-purpose flour until smooth.

 Notes